Follow the step by step process or choose what situation that best describes you:

 Part B of the exam consists of taking the Multistate Bar Exam (MBE), of the National Conference of Bar Examiners.
 This is a six-hour long exam consisting of 200 multiple-choice questions covering Constitutional law, contracts, criminal law and procedure, evidence, real property, and torts.

-The Florida Bar Exam is being offered at the Tampa Convention Center, 333 South Franklin St., Tampa for the July 2012 and February 2013 administrations.
+The Florida Bar Exam is being offered at the Tampa Convention Center, 333 South Franklin St., Tampa for the February 2019 and July 2019 administrations.
 Tests are given over a two-day period.
 You must register online to sit for the exam.
 This handy checklist produced by the Florida Board of Bar Examiners can assist you in applying to take the exam.
 It tells you what information you must gather, what must be mailed and to whom, and deadlines to do so.
 The mailing address for the Florida Board of Bar Examiners is 1891 Eider Court, Tallahassee, FL 32399-1750.
 Information on submitting the required fingerprints is also included.

 Fees and Deadlines

-You must pay your fee of $400 to the Florida Board of Bar Examiners to sit for the bar exam by check or money order only.
+You must pay your fee of $600 to the Florida Board of Bar Examiners to sit for the bar exam by check or money order only (if you have previously filed as a Law Student Registrant).
+If this is your first time filing a Bar Application in Florida, the fee is $1000.
 The Board does not accept credit card payments.
 If you plan to sit for the July exam and do not have your application in until between May 2 and June 1 (or Nov 15 and Dec 15 for the February administration), a $325 late fee is added.
 If you do not have your application in by June 2 to June 15 (Jan 2 to Jan 15 for the Feb administration), a $625 late fee is added.

 Licensing and Admission to the Bar